Angiopolybia pallens: Communication

-Once they have found a new nest site, the A. pallens convey this information to other workers and intermediates through glandular secretions from their antennae.
+Once they have found a new nest site, A. pallens convey this information to other workers and intermediates through glandular secretions from their antennae.
 They make upward runs of several centimeters long on vertical surfaces providing a road map of sorts for the adult wasps to follow.
 The front body of the wasp will angle slightly upward while the antennae works its way upwardly to maintain the connection with the surface.
 The wings perk up as they make this connection.
-Typically the A. pallens begin to use this trail about 3 hours after the swarm formation.
+Typically A. pallens begins to use this trail about 3 hours after the swarm formation.
 This means that generally the new site is already being developed.
 In fact the dragging behavior seen to deposit the glandular secretion by the wasp is seen only after the deposition of building material at the new nest site.

-Ants and Nest Selection
+Ants and nest selection

 The two primary causes of nest mortality for A. pallens and other social wasps is predation and inclement weather.
 Therefore, the wasps attempt to find a location that will both protect them from bad weather as well as bar any access for predators.
 Army ants present one of the largest threats as predators for A. pallens nest sites and are considered to be one of the driving forces in the evolution of their nest architecture.
 A. pallens have been found to build their nests near arboreal ants in order to help protect against the army ants.
 However, this does not mean that the wasps avoid predation all together.
 An evolutionary response to this chance of attack is the ability of the adult population to escape, move the colony, and replace the nest.

 Queen intermediate conflict

 The wasps in A. pallens colonies can be broken up into three groups: queens, intermediates, and workers.
 These groups are distinguished by whether they are mated or virgin, and whether they have developed or undeveloped ovaries.
 As discussed earlier on, there is little variance in the size of the wasps depending on their caste placement.
-This implies that the A. pallens establishes the queen wasps during adulthood rather than during development.
+This implies that A. pallens establishes the queen wasps during adulthood rather than during development.
 In other words, the post conception determination is by the conflict between individuals in the colony and not by their feeding during larval development.
 This means that there is a high amount of competition always present during colony formation.
 Due to this determination, intermediates are in conflict with the queens.
 The intermediates possess the ability to reproduce because they have developed ovaries.
 Additionally the queen invests equally in each offspring, as it is unknown whether the larvae will be deemed an intermediate or queen until later on in adulthood.
 This means that the intermediates have the chance of producing offspring in the next colony along with other queens, and the queens have little to no control over this reproduction.